royertiago/porrinha/makefile_conventions.md

 to conform this repository's assumptions.
 The main makefile will _not_ touch any file inside your makefile's directory.

+(The four special makefile variables discussed below also does not include files from directories that have makefiles.)

 Two tasks, however, should be common to the submakefiles: compiling `.cpp` files to object files, and automatic dependency generation.